BenMakesGames/PlayPlayMini/BenMakesGames.PlayPlayMini/UPGRADE.md

 ## Fixes

 1. One of the `DrawWavyText` overloads was not correctly computing the width of the text, resulting in it being off-center when the font had any horizontal spacing.
 This has been fixed.
+2. `FixedUpdate` calls are no longer fired in rapid succession after leaving the game in the background for a while.
+3. `FixedUpdate` calls always receive a delta time of 16.6666...ms
+4. `FixedUpdate` is now called every 1000.0 / 60.0 ms instead of every 16.6667ms.

+## Other Changes

+1. Games no longer slow down to 1 frame per 20ms when focus is lost.
+   * If prefer the old behavior, set `GSM.InactiveSleepTime = TimeSpan.FromMilliseconds(20);` in your game's startup class.
+2. `GameStateManagerBuilder.AddAssets` now accepts an `IEnumerable<IAsset>` (instead of an `IList<IAsset>`).

 ## New Stuff
 1. Added `GetCenter()` method to `IRectangle<int>` and `IRectangle<float>`